 There’s no way of getting around it—people who leave addiction treatment early face a drastically increased risk of relapse.
 Why?
 Addiction can be considered a chronic disease—like diabetes or hypertension.
 If you don’t continue treating it, relapse is often inevitable.

 During your stay at a residential drug treatment center, you’ll learn essential techniques for treating your addiction long into the future.
 People who give up before they’re supposed to may not learn these skills or how to use them effectively.

 2. Work Together with Your Primary Therapist

-We understand that it can be difficult to trust someone you just met—especially if you had reservations about going to rehab in the first place.
-Try to remember that your therapist is trained to help people who want to overcome addiction and live a healthier life.
-And, if for some reason, you just can’t seem to connect with your therapist, don’t be afraid to talk about that too!
+We understand that it can be challenging to trust someone you just met—especially if you had reservations about going to rehab in the first place.
+Remember that your therapist is trained to help people who want to overcome addiction and live healthier lives.
+And, if, for some reason, you can’t seem to connect with your therapist, don’t be afraid to talk about that too.
 Your individual therapy sessions offer time to discuss anything that is troubling you.